 - a) Utility bills: The majority of electricity consumption data for the reporting period is evidenced by quarterly utility bills.
-Where invoices only show cost (i.e. amount of energy consumed is not displayed on the invoice), the conversion from cost to energy consumed is based on the pricing list from the supplier.
-Average market rates for commercial users are used where a supplier's price list is not accessible. - b) Meter readings Where utility bills are not available, electricity consumption is evidenced using opening and closing meter readings. - c) Estimations SCC: In the absence of availability of utility bills, meter readings, or reliable data, missing time periods are estimated centrally using the following estimation technique: Total data collected for that location is divided into the number of days we have data for to derive an average daily figure.
+In the first instance, the figure in kWh shown in the invoice is taken directly. - b) Meter readings Where utility bills are not available, electricity consumption is evidenced using opening and closing meter readings for each month. - c) Estimations SCC: In the absence of availability of utility bills, meter readings, or reliable data, missing time periods are estimated centrally using the following estimation technique: Total data collected for that location is divided into the number of days we have data for to derive an average daily figure.
 This average figure is then applied to the missing time periods.
-So, if coverage is for the first 11 months of the year (1st January to 30th November 2021), we divide total energy figure by 333 days and multiply by 365 to estimate the missing time period.
-E.g. Site A has 100 kWh for 11 months = 100/333 = 0.3003 per day.
-Then multiply by 365 days (12 months) to estimate full year data i.e. 0.3003 x 365 days = 109.10 kWh for the full year.
+So, if coverage is for the first 11 months of the year (1st January to 30th November 2022), we divide total energy figure by 334 days and multiply by 365 to estimate the missing time period.
+E.g. Site A has 100 kWh for 11 months = 100/334 = 0.2994 per day.
+Then multiply by 365 days (12 months) to estimate full year data i.e. 0.2994 x 365 days = 109.28 kWh for the full year.
+Where entire sites are missing data for electricity, usage will be estimated based on the usage in other sites with available data.
+Total usage will be divided by the dough trays produced for the same period then applied to the dough trays produced in the sites with missing electricity consumption data.